hussainahmad1995/memento-ns3-for-NTT/README.md

     $ ./run_topo.sh <args>

 Please refer to the comments in the run scripts in order to generate variations and multiple runs of pre-training and fine-tuning data.
+To generate multiple runs of either kind of data, you need to pass the `seed` argument, which varies the start-times of the flows, using a uniform distribution and thus causes differences in flow interactions, leading to different network dynamics.

 You can check all available parameters: